 - Clean and dry bedding!
 Wet and dirty bedding helps create that sticky feeling and contributes to yellow stains and manure patches.

-- The overall health of your horse also plays a role, which leads to natural oils being present.
-Consider this nature’s detangler, although it takes quite a bit of time for those oils to reach the bottom of the tail, which is why we use detanglers from a bottle sometimes.
+- Your horse’s overall health also plays a role, leading to natural oils being present.
+Consider this nature’s detangler, although it takes quite a bit of time for those oils to reach the bottom of the tail, which is why we sometimes use detanglers from a bottle.

 - I have had good luck with applying any detangling serums when the tail is wet.
 After the tail dries, I will pick it apart and then use a brush from the bottom up.
 Many folks like to brush the tail when wet, I prefer a damp tail to dry fully before using a brush.